 Unfortunately, Flock doesn’t have a DEB package like typical Linux applications, or I couldn’t find it.
 So you’ll need to use Snap package management to install it on Ubuntu.

 Without a DEB installation package, your only choice to install Flock is via Snap.
 Snaps are containerized software packages that are simple to create and install.

 It’s a new way to manage packages on Linux systems and is supported by the top Linux distributions.
 It’s probably the easiest way to install and manage packages on Linux systems, including Ubuntu.

 To install the Flock task management app via Snap, run the commands below

 sudo apt install snapd sudo snap install flock-chat

 When you’re done, Flock should be installed and ready to use… To launch it, go to the Activities Overview and search Flock and launch it.

-If you already have an account, simply sign in and start using Flock. if you don’t already have an account, you may want to register or sign in with one of those social platforms.
+If you already have an account, sign in and start using Flock.
+If you don’t already have an account, you may want to register or sign in with one of those social platforms.

 You may also like the post below: